 Swap rates are applied by your broker.
 When you hold a position overnight your broker also incurs fees from their liquidity provider, the fees you are charged reflect the fees your broker is charged.
 We recommend you contact your broker for more information about their Swap rates.

 Brokers can have different configurations of counterparties and this acts as a variable between brokers, this affects many of the trading conditions listed above and others not mentioned such as market depth.
 Some brokers may have two or three liquidity providers connected to their cServer, some may have twenty plus, it all depends on their model.
 You broker will have more information about this on their website.

 While cTrader does have the capacity for processing orders within milliseconds, however, this doesn’t guarantee your orders will be filled within that time period.
 Your brokers' Liquidity Provider can affect latency, mostly if the counterparty that is filling your order is located in New York, while your broker's cServer is located in London and you are located in Auckland for example.

 Different brokers also have different configurations of proxies from Spotware’s global proxy cloud.
 Your broker can add as many as they wish from a selection of dozens of key locations throughout the world.

 While the proxies provided by your broker help to improve latency and connection, the key factors affecting latency are your location and your internet speed.

 cTrader supports leverage of up to 1:1000 for all symbols and accounts.
-The amount of maximum leverage which your broker provides you is decided by them.
-It is likely that your broker will give you a variety of options, allowing you to use a lower rate of leverage if you want.
+The amount of maximum leverage that your broker provides you is decided by them.
+Your broker will likely give you a variety of options, allowing you to use a lower rate of leverage if you want.

 Different markets are typically offered with different rates of maximum leverage.
-We recommend that you check each the info-window of each market to know exactly what the maximum amount of leverage is offered with that market.
-Do not just assume every market is offered with the same rate as your account.
+We recommend that you check the info window of each market to know exactly what the maximum amount of leverage is offered with that market.
+Do not just assume every market is offered at the same rate as your account.